captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I thought it was drugs?
 ---
 ## ROBYN:
 Herbs only become drugs when a capitalist economy gets involved.
 ---
 ## SHARON:
 Oh.
 (A beat.
 She sits at the kitchen table.)
 (She can't help her curiosity.)

+28

 ---
 ## SHARON:
 Is there some - place - here?
-VVhere you go?
+Where you go?
 And buy...herbs?
 ---
 ## ROBYN:
 You mean like a long sticky alley, and a guy with a ski mask is waiting at the end of it?
 ---
 ## SHARON:
 Is that...?
-Is that —!
+Is that -!
 ---
 ## ROBYN:
 No!
 I grew these.
 (Gestures to the plants.)

-I grow my own medicinal herbs, ---
+I grow my own medicinal herbs, Sharon.
-## SHARON:

 ---
 ## SHARON:
 Those are...?